Disrupt Enterprise Maintenance with Maintenance-as-a-Service (MaaS)

 • Quality of Service: The cloud provides access to the required amount of computing resources, which guarantees low latency in data processing.
 Overall, it provides a high quality of service.

-• Pay-as-you-go and pay-as-you-grow: The integration of maintenance data in the cloud removes the need for costly upfront investments (i.e. capital expenses) in computing infrastructures.
+• Pay-as-you-go and pay-as-you-grow: The integration of maintenance data in the cloud removes the need for costly upfront investments (i.e. capital expenses) in computing infrastructure.
 Rather, the cloud enables plant owners, plant operators and equipment vendors to convert capital expenses to monthly bills (i.e. operational expenses).

 In a cloud context, users pay for what they use.
 Likewise, they are provided with ways to start a maintenance service with low investments in computing infrastructure.
-They can gradually pay more as they scale up cloud-based maintenance deployment, including the addition of machines, devices and datasets.
+They can gradually pay more as they scale up cloud-based maintenance deployments, including the addition of machines, devices and datasets.

 Beyond these benefits, the integration and processing of datasets in the cloud enable the support of entirely new services for industrial maintenance, based on novel business models that emphasize access to these services from remote and in a pay-per-use fashion.